threefoldtecharchive/rivine/doc/Consensus.md

 covered fields object must be empty except for the signatures field.

-The covered fields object contains a slice of indexes for each element of the transaction (siacoin inputs, miner fees, etc.).
+The covered fields object contains a slice of indexes for each element of the transaction (siacoin inputs, minting fees, etc.).
 The slice must be sorted, and there can be no repeated elements.

 Entirely nonmalleable transactions can be achieved by setting the 'whole